uva-spin/DNN-CFFs/Work/Farooq/README.md

 The push.sh is used to push the updates on your GitHub in real time.
 I am generating the SSH key every time I use this script2.sh but not writing this SSH key.
 You can comment on these lines and use the remaining script.

+To run the shell script file execute the line: chmod +x push.sh.
+After this, execute the line ./push.sh.

 .................................